harriet-mason/ggdibbler/README.md

 [`distributional`](https://github.com/mitchelloharawild/distributional)
 and visualise these types of inputs using `ggdibbler`.
-Any quantifiable uncertainty can be expressed as a distribution, and any distribution can be passed to an existing ggplot2 geom with ggdibbler.
-Users are not limited by data type (the data can be a random factor, continuous variable, character, etc) or by type of distribution (it can be any theoretical distribution, but also an empirical distribution expressed as a set of samples).
+Any quantifiable uncertainty can be expressed as a distribution, and any distribution can be passed to an existing `ggplot2` geom with `ggdibbler`.
+Users are not limited by data type, the data can be continuous or discrete, sf objects, character or factors, or even other distributions.
+You are also not limited to any type of distribution, theoretical, empirical, truncated, and mixed distributions are all allowed by `distributional` and therefore accepted by `ggdibbler`.
+No matter what you pass, `ggdibbler` will incorporate the uncertainty into your graphic as noise and allows you to see how the variation may change the conclusions you take away from your graphics.

-`ggdibbler` it incorporates uncertainty into your graphic as noise and allows you to see how the variation may change the conclusions you take away from your graphics.
-The power of ggdibbler is in its simplicity and flexibility.
+The power of `ggdibbler` is in its simplicity and flexibility.
 There is no need to learn specific package syntax or new functions and you can pass a distribution to ANY combination of aesthetics in ggplot2.
+It is a universal, exploratory tool for uncertainty visualisation.

 ## Installation